 Richard Gere and Julia Roberts in “Pretty Woman”

 At the same time, any conversation of eighties film has to include Pretty Woman.
 Released in March 1990, it was written and produced in the late eighties.
 Richard Gere stars again, and his character may still be lonely, but he isn’t dangerous anymore, to himself or those he comes into contact with.
 This Cinderella tale is part and parcel of the eighties.
 Consider the shopping spree Julia Roberts’ character embarks on.
-According to our pop culture in 1990, anyone who believed in themselves could transform their lives and be rewarded a happy ending.
+According to our pop culture in 1990, anyone who believed in themselves could transform their lives and be rewarded with a happy ending.
 This myth was challenged in the film festivals of 1992, when the concept of free will in low budget, crime and punishment pictures like One False Move, Reservoir Dogs and The Crying Game was replaced by the sense that control of our lives had always been an illusion.

 Harvey Keitel in “Reservoir Dogs”